Forms Validation

 );

 Custom validation rules can also be added to JavaScript.
-The only requirement is that the rule must be a static method.
-Its
+The condition is that the rule must be a static method.
+Its name for

-name for the JavaScript validator is created by concatenating the class name without backslashes \
+the JavaScript validator is formed by concatenating the class name without backslashes \

 _

 , and the method name.
-For example, write App\MyValidators::validateDivisibility
+For example, App\MyValidators::validateDivisibility

 AppMyValidators_validateDivisibility